-Third "3rd"Angle Projection type is displayed and used in this book.
+Third "3rd" Angle Projection type is displayed and used in this book.

 In SolidWorks, when you create a new part or assembly, the three default Planes (Front, Right and Top) are aligned with specific views.
-The Plane you select for the Base sketch determines the orientation of the part or assembly.
+The Plane you select for the Base sketch determines the orientation of the part, the drawing views and the assembly.

-Two view drawing
+Two-view drawing

-Simple symmetrical flat objects and cylindrical parts, such as sleeves, shafts, rods, and studs require only two views to provide the full details of construction.
+Simple symmetrical flat objects and cylindrical parts such as sleeves, shafts, rods and studs most of the time only require two views to provide the full details of construction and or inspection.
+Always use annotations when needed.

-In the Front view, the centerline runs through the axis of the parts as a horizontal centerline.
-If the plug is in a vertical position, the centerline runs through the axis as vertical centerline.
+In the Front view below, a centerline runs through the axis of the part as a horizontal centerline.

-The second view of the two-view drawing contains a horizontal and vertical centerline intersection at the center of the circles which make up the part in this view.
+The second view (Right view) of the two-view drawing contains a center mark at the center of the cylinders.